Fellowships and Financial Support

 When available, the ILR School may offer the following endowed and school funded fellowships, scholarships and awards to ILR graduate degree students.

-Benjamin R. Miller Memorial Fund - An endowed fund providing awards to deserving ILR graduate students requiring financial support for research activities leading to completion of their theses.
+Benjamin R. Miller Memorial Fund - An endowed fund providing awards to deserving ILR MS and PhD students requiring financial support for research activities leading to completion of their thesis or dissertation.
 Support may be used for travel, maintenance in field, data processing, printing, postage or other expenses incurred in pursuing research.